Working from Home: Weighing the Pros and Cons

 Bottom line: Momentary communication and casual check-ins keep teams and people aligned.

 Unfortunately, there is no such thing as a passive or chance check-in with a colleague or employee when your teams work from home.
 Communication and alignment can only be pursued actively.

-As such, active check-ins and communication is key to keeping your remote teams aligned.
+As such, active check-ins, and communication is key to keeping your remote teams aligned.
 Consider using pulse surveys to get a broader sense of the sentiment across your organization.

-With that said, it's important to note that checking-in shouldn't be unplanned or spontaneous either.
-Some level of structure and expectations should be set from the beginning.
+Checking-in shouldn't be unplanned or spontaneous--some level of structure and expectations should be set from the beginning.

 Carve out predictable times of day to touch base.
 Consistency is key here.

 This way, your employees can plan their intensive "deep work" around those time slots.